ABOUT HYPOCHONDRIA THERAPY

 - Avoid searching the Internet for possible diseases – The vast amount of health information that may or may not be related to your situation can cause confusion and anxiety.
 If you have symptoms that concern you, talk to your doctor at your next scheduled appointment.

-- Take action – Work with your mental health provider.
-Work with your doctor or mental health provider to determine a regular schedule for visits to discuss your concerns and build a trusting relationship.
+- Take action – Work with your mental health provider and doctor or mental health provider to determine a regular schedule for visits to discuss your concerns and build a trusting relationship.
 Discuss setting reasonable limits on tests, evaluations and specialist referrals.
 Avoid seeking advice from multiple doctors or emergency room visits that can make your care harder to coordinate and may subject you to duplicate testing.
 With your provider’s help, find different ways to manage your worries other than excessive medical testing or avoidance of medical care.